NREL/EnergyPlus/doc/src/docs/OutputDetailsAndExamples/OutputDetailsAndExamples.md

 ### Object Count Summary

-This report provides the count on the number of specific objects in the file.
+The object count summary report provides the count on the number of specific objects in the file.
 Directly following is an example of the report.
 The key used to obtain this report is ObjectCountSummary.

 Report: Object Count Summary